andrewShillito/spring-security-demo/README.md

 `./mvnw spring-boot:run -Dspring-boot.run.profiles=default,postgres`

+The default profiles populate a set of example users into the postgres db from [example-users.json](src/main/resources/seed/example-users.json).

 ### Other spring profiles

 #### inMemoryUsers

-Note really recommended as I maintained support for it more to make sure the application had cross-profile support at runtime and during test suites.
-It uses an in memory user management service which is seeded from a configured [csv file](./src/main/resources/seed/in-memory-users.csv).
-Note that this turns off docker-compose startup of postgres and adminer containers.
+Not really recommended as I maintained support for it more to make sure the application had cross-profile support at runtime and during test suites.
+Note that this profile also turns off docker-compose startup of postgres and adminer containers.
+The example users populated into system are stored in [example-users.json](src/main/resources/seed/example-users.json).

 Example usage: